isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 It is possible to define more than one pool in a subnet; continuing the previous example, further assume that 2001:db8:1:0:5::/80 should also be managed by the server.
-It could be written as 2001:db8:1:0:5:: to 2001:db8:1::5:ffff:ffff:ffff, but typing so many 'f's is cumbersome.
+It could be written as 2001:db8:1:0:5:: to 2001:db8:1::5:ffff:ffff:ffff, but typing so many ``f``s is cumbersome.
 It can be expressed more simply as 2001:db8:1:0:5::/80.
-Both formats are supported by Dhcp6 and can be mixed in the pool list.
-For example, one could define the following pools:
+Both formats are supported by ``Dhcp6`` and can be mixed in the pool list.
+For example, the following pools could be defined:

 ::